Polymer/old-docs-site/app/2.0/docs/devguide/shadow-dom.md

 ```

-You can also style light DOM children that are assigned to slots using the `::slotted()` p
+You can also style light DOM children that are assigned to slots using the `::slotted()`
-seudoelement.
+pseudoelement.
 For example, `::slotted(img)` selects any image tags that are assigned to slots in the
 shadow tree.